nodejs/node/doc/api/vm.markdown

 ## vm.runInNewContext(code[, sandbox][, options])

-`vm.runInNewContext` compiles `code`, contextifies `sandbox` if passed or creates a new contextified sandbox if it's omitted, and then runs the code with the sandbox as the global object and returns the result.
+`vm.runInNewContext` compiles `code`, contextifies `sandbox` if passed or creates a new contextified sandbox if it’s omitted, and then runs the code with the sandbox as the global object and returns the result.

 `vm.runInNewContext` takes the same options as `vm.runInThisContext`.